kosli-dev/cli/docs.kosli.com/content/getting_started/part_5_evidences.md

 If you use GitHub or Bitbucket you can use Kosli to verify if the merge commit you used to build your artifact comes from a pull request.
 Remember to add the pull request evidence to your [pipeline template](/how_to/connect/#create-a-pipeline) and use the same label for `--evidence-type` you provided in a `template`

+> note that -currently- the status of the PR does NOT impact the compliance status of the evidence.

-If there is no pull request for given commit the evidence will be reported as incompliant and the pipeline will continue.
-You can choose to fail the pipeline altogether in case pull request is missing - use `--assert` flag to do that.
+If there is no pull request for a given commit, the evidence will be reported as incompliant and the pipeline will continue.
+You can choose to fail the pipeline altogether in case pull request is missing by using the `--assert` flag.

 There are two different commands for that, depending on your CI.

 For GitHub: [kosli pipeline artifact report evidence github-pullrequest](/client_reference/kosli_pipeline_artifact_report_evidence_github-pullrequest/) along regular flags, you need to provide:
 * `--github-org`
-* `--github-token` your	Github personal access token.
+* `--github-token` your	Github personal access token with permissions to read PRs.

 For Bitbucket: [kosli pipeline artifact report evidence bitbucket-pullrequest](/client_reference/kosli_pipeline_artifact_report_evidence_bitbucket-pullrequest/) along regular flags, you need to provide: